 Although ACAD has traditionally included approximately 20 Old World species that are clearly established as introduced (non-native) in North America (e.g. Ring-necked Pheasant), its emphasis is on the status of taxa native to North America.
 Assessment of native status can be confounded, however, in species that are native to a part of North America yet also are known or present potential to exist elsewhere on the continent as non-native "populations" resulting from human intervention (e.g. Muscovy Duck, Red-crowned Parrot).
 We did not attempt to decipher all such cases, but rather prioritized making appropriate distinctions where conservation implications seemed to clearly exist and warrant.
-For example, we did not address Muscovy Duck as a feral entity except to help ascertain the true status of native populations in regions where believed to be extant, and we treated Red-crowned Parrot as a native species in the U.S. due to uncertainty regarding origins of populations in Texas, which may include native birds from neighboring Tamaulipas.
+For example, we did not address Muscovy Duck as a feral entity except to help ascertain the true status of native species in the U.S. due to uncertainty regarding origins of populations in Texas, which may include native birds from neighboring Tamaulipas.